Swiddis/strt/README.md

 # strt
-A simple startpage, available at https://swiddiszwei.github.io/strt/
+A simple startpage, currently inactive.

 The listed sites can be navigated by clicking on the menu letters and expanding them, but it's designed to be keyboard-controlled.